nerdfiles/periodic-table-of-information/README.md

 within the procedures of truth available to the multiple realizability of the situation, ceteris paribus, conformant to a boolean satisfiable matrix reduction over the categories of information.
-Such a metastructure defines the convergent norm of reality of the attribute of cyberspace for all periodically homonomic phenomena, the enervesen{{{{
+Such a metastructure defines the convergent norm of reality of the attributes of cyberspace for all periodically homonomic phenomena, enervating timelessly yet amplifying the contours of maximalized uniform gesture.

 ### Computational Implicatures and Grammaticalization